GeorgiaDecatur CountyBail & Release

 • The catch: PR bonds are typically reserved for first-time offenders with strong ties to the community and a low risk of flight.

-• County-specific eligibility: While eligibility criteria are generally consistent across Georgia, the Decatur court system will ultimately determine if you qualify for a PR bond.
+• County-specific eligibility: While eligibility criteria are generally consistent across Georgia, the Decatur County court system will ultimately determine if you qualify for a PR bond.
 Your attorney can advocate for you to receive a PR bond at your initial appearance.

 Timeline: How Long Until Release?